 - Lots of pins

-After cutting, lay the fluffy piece, right side down on the floor with the top cotton piece on top, right side up.
-Center the top piece as best as possible.
-If you need to trim a little bit to center the top piece, do so at this point.
+Step 2: After cutting your blanket pieces out, lay the fluffy piece, right side down on the floor with the top cotton piece on top, right side up.
+Center the top piece as well as you can.
+If you need to trim either piece a little bit to center the top piece, do so at this point.

-Start about an inch or two from a corner.
-Pinch the raw side of the fluffy piece down and fold over on top of the top piece.
-Secure with a pin. (babyblanket7.jpg)
+Step 3: Start about an inch or two from a corner.
+Pinch the raw side of the fluffy piece down and fold it over the top of the non-fluffy top pice.

-Continue down the side, pinching, folding, and securing with pins every couple of inches.
+Step 5: Continue down the side of the blanket pinching, folding, and securing with pins every couple of inches.

-When you come to a corner, skip over it and start pinning again an inch or two on the other side.
-We are ignoring the corners for right now, they should look like this.
+Step 6: When you come to a corner, skip over it and start pinning again an inch or two on the other side.
+We are ignoring the corners for right now. hey should look like the photo above.

 When you come to your first corner, leave your needle in the fabric and snip off the excess with scissors.

-Fold the raw edge of the corner in and secure at the bottom with your thumb as you sew down that seam to the edge of the corner.
-Because of the fluffy fabric, you won’t even be able tell it isn’t truly mitered!
+Step 8: Fold the raw edge of the corner in and secure at the bottom with your thumb as you sew down that seam to the edge of the corner.
+Because of the fluffy fabric, you won’t even be able tell that the blanket isn’t truly mitered.

-You’ve got an impressive gift now for a new mom (they’ll never be able to tell you cheated those corners!)
+That’s it!
+You’ve got an impressive gift now for a new mom or for your baby, and they’ll never be able to tell that you cheated on those corners.